24.126.2301 UNPROFESSIONAL CONDUCT

-(ii) statements which may in any way reflect against a fellow licensee including statements which imply superiority over another licensee or health care professional; or
+(ii) a fellow licensee, including statements which imply superiority over another licensee or health care professional; or

 (c) violating any state or federal statute or administrative rule regulating the practice of chiropractic including any statute or rule defining or establishing standards of patient care or professional conduct of practice;

 (d) engaging in, or being involved in, "fee splitting" in which a licensee gives or receives payments or fees in referral of a patient to any professional or company offering payment in exchange for referrals to their products or services;

 (e) soliciting or accepting, for services rendered, assigned payments from any third-party payer as payment in full, if the effect is to eliminate the need of payment by the patient of any required deductible or co-payment applicable on the patient's health benefit plan, except as hereinafter provided;

 (f) billing charges or fees to a third-party payer or collecting from a third- party payer on behalf of a patient at a different rate than the charge or fee actually billed to or collected from the patient.
 In the case where services are provided at a reduced rate to a patient, any charge or fee billed to or collected from a third party must be based upon the actual reduced rate billed to the patient;

 (g) engaging in, or providing services or treatments which are in excess of those warranted by either the patients' condition and response or the practice technique, methodology, or modality applied and are not consistent with the seriousness of diagnosis;

 (h) participating in, or conducting, research projects on patients or the public without first obtaining written authorization from the board;